-Complaints about grades for work completed while a course is in progress must be submitted in writing to the departmental chair no later than two weeks after notification of the grade.
+Complaints about grades for work completed while a course is in progress must be submitted in writing to the department chair no later than two weeks after notification of the grade.
 Complaints about final course grades must be submitted in writing to the departmental chair no later than four weeks after the end of the exam period for that semester.

-A student who wishes to appeal the decision of the department should do so in writing to the Mason Gross Dean of Students.
+A student who wishes to appeal the decision of the department should do so in writing to the Assistant Dean of Advising and Student Success.
 Written notification of the action taken by either the chair or the dean will be sent to the student within four weeks of receipt of the appeal, excluding weeks in which classes are not in regular session